 About LaVoce Studios

-Cara would love to help you find your voice and learn how to make all these sounds besides!
-A vocalist and voice teacher based in the greater Washington, DC area, she sings in a wide variety of styles and has performed in many of the nation’s most elite music venues.
-She has specifically trained in classical, opera, music theatre, pop, rock, country, and folk.
+As founder & director of LaVoce Studios, one of Cara’s favorite things is to help you find and grow your voice!
+A singer, voice teacher, actor, and business owner with studios in both northern Virginia and DC, she has performed in a wide variety of styles and in many of the area’s most elite music venues.
+She has specifically trained and/or performed in the following genres: unamplified voice (opera & classical), music theatre, pop, rock, sacred, country, and folk.

-A Leading Vocal Music Studio in Washington, DC
+A Vocal Studio in Northern Virginia & Greater Washington DC

 All Ages Accepted